 - Letter of reference (can be mailed separately)

-Completed application packets may be sent either electronically to email@example.com or by mail to:Sarah D'Antonio
+Completed application packets may be sent via mail or email to:Sarah D'Antonio Gard

 Dole Institute of Politics